 To get started, check out our Resources & How to Get Involved page.
 Here you can find information on volunteer opportunities, projects, and organizations regarding GI in Contra Costa County.

-For more information on the Green Infrastructure Plan, email John Steere, Watershed Planner in the Watershed Program of Contra Costa County Public Works.
+For more information on the GI Plan, email John Steere, Watershed Management Planning Specialist, in the Watershed Program of Contra Costa County Public Works.

 Special thanks to Kathi Tevlin of In the Woods and Sharon Korotkin of Korotkin Associates for contributing the prototype of this green infrastructure webpage design.